 However you eat it, I hope you enjoy it as much as we do!

-- 2 c . buckwheat flour , ground from raw groats (see Notes)
+- 2 cups buckwheat flour ground from raw groats (see Notes)

 - Preheat oven to 350 degrees.

-- To make your 'buttermilk', mix 1 1/2 tablespoons of apple cider vinegar with 1 1/2 cups of any milk you tolerate.
+- To make your 'buttermilk', add 1 1/2 tablespoons of apple cider vinegar to a measuring cup; then, add in enough milk to total 1 1/2 cups.

 - Mix dry ingredients in a large bowl (flour, baking soda, baking powder, salt).